It is very rare for a mother not to have enough breastmilk for her baby. However, some women worry that their baby is not getting enough breastmilk.

 During the first few weeks, it is helpful to keep track of how often you feed your baby and the number of wet diapers and bowel movements or stools your baby has each day.

-Use this chart as a guide to the number of wet diapers and stools your baby should have during the first month of age.
+Use the chart on the next page as a guide to the number of wet diapers and stools your baby should have during the first month of age.

 It is common to see small pink spots on the diaper, caused by uric acid in the urine.